Doctor of Ministry Application

 - Explain your anticipated learning goals for participation in the DMin program

-Request three letters of recommendation through GradCAS.
+Request three letters of recommendation through the GradCAS application.
 References may not be related to you by blood or marriage.
 You may request up to 5 letters of recommendation.

 - From a Congregation Official: a letter that affirms its willingness to support your Doctor of Ministry work and an agreement to create a congregational resource team.